joesparrow/palindromeevents/index.md

 ## How do I get my medal?

-Simple, send us some money and some evidence that you covered some distance (probably by email, working on that) on 12th Feb.
+Simple, send some evidence that you covered some distance on 12th Feb.
 You can do this by sending a:

 - screen shot of your strava activity
 - picture of your fitness watch
 - anything that proves you covered some distance.

+to finished@palindromeday.co.uk.

+Assuming your evidence passes our highly stringent examination uou will get a response requesting a postal address and letting you know how to pay for your medal.

-You get extra kudos if the distance is a palindrome, for example 5,005m!
+You get extra kudos if the distance submitted is a palindrome, for example 5,005m!

-Note, kudos won't actually be included with the medal, I don't have any actual kudos, but they will be present in spirit.
+Note, kudos won't actually be included with the medal, we don't have any actual kudos, but they will be present in spirit.

 # Anything else?